HellomynamwisAaaaaa/Brawl-Stars-Server-With-Hosting/README.md

 ## If you do not have redirectPort, its probably because you can only host it on pyroid 3

-## If you not saw the config thing, you probably downloaded the not self hosted version
+## If you not saw the config thing, you probably downloaded the self hosted version

 ## NOTE!
-No, you dont gonna put "65.108.77.37" if you using silly development (pylexnodes got their own ip thing)
+No, you dont gonna put "65.108.77.37" if you using silly development (pylexnodes got their own ip thing too + i guess pylexnodes doesnt works)

 # 7.1.Other Node IPs
 Nodes IPs & Informations